anthonydiiorio/Blog/content/posts/pizza/index.md

 * Preheat the oven to its highest setting.
 My oven goes to 555°F.
 * **Pizza Stone**: bake for 7 minutes
 * **Aluminum Pizza Pan**: bake for 10 minutes

+Every oven is a little different so you'll have to experiment with the times.

 #### A side note 📝